Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Introduction

-We remark that, perhaps aside from the Sylow $3$-subgroup of $\mathrm{Fi}_{22}$, the remaining cases are large and complex enough that it is laborious and needlessly computationally expensive to verify any results using the fusion systems package in MAGMA \cite{MAGMA}, \cite{Comp1}.
-Throughout this work, we lean on a small portion of these algorithms for the determination of the essentials subgroups of the saturated fusion systems under investigation (as in \cref{EssenDeter}), although the techniques used in \cite{parkersem} and \cite{G2Paper} could be employed here instead.
+We remark that, perhaps aside from the Sylow $3$-subgroup of $\mathrm{Fi}_{22}$, the remaining cases are large and complex enough that it is laborious and computationally expensive to verify any results using the fusion systems package in MAGMA \cite{MAGMA}, \cite{Comp1}.
+Throughout this work, we lean on a small portion of these algorithms for the determination of the essentials subgroups of the saturated fusion systems under investigation (as in \cref{EssenDeter}), although the techniques used in \cite{parkersem} and \cite{G2pPaper} could be employed here instead.
 We record that several of the main theorems have been verified using the full potential of this MAGMA package.
 However, we believe it is important to provide handwritten arguments in order to exemplify some of the more interesting structural properties of the fusion systems described within, while simultaneously elucidating some of the computations performed implicitly by the MAGMA package.
+For the sake of brevity, the MAGMA code we use is not included here and has instead been relegated to an alternate version of this paper \cref{code}.

 Our notation and terminology for finite groups is a jumble of conventions from \cite{asch2}, \cite{gor} and \cite{kurz}, and we hope that our usage will be clear from context.
-With regards to notation concerning the Sporadic simple groups, we will generally follow the Atlas \cite{atlas} with the exception of Thompson's Sporadic simple group, which we refer to as $\mathrm{F}_3$ instead of the usual $\mathrm{Th}$, except in \cref{tbl : SporTable}.
+With regards to notation concerning the sporadic simple groups, we will generally follow the Atlas \cite{atlas} with the exception of Thompson's sporadic simple group, which we refer to as $\mathrm{F}_3$ instead of the usual $\mathrm{Th}$, except in \cref{tbl : SporTable}.
 We make this choice to emphasize the connection with ``amalgams of type $\mathrm{F}_3$" as defined in \cite{Greenbook} and \cite{F3}.
 For fusion systems, we almost entirely follow the conventions in \cite{ako}.